How to Appeal a Long-Term Disability Denial

 • surgical reports, and

-• emergency room records.
+• emergency room intake and discharge summaries.

 When to Get an Attorney in an LTD Case